OwenCochell/cursepy/docs/source/basic/curse_inst.rst

 -------------------

 CurseInstances are in place to normalize CF data.
-They ensure that no matter what the capy configuration is, your program will always interact with the same classes.
+They ensure that no matter what the cursepy configuration is, your program will always interact with the same classes.
 If this were not the case,
-then the end user using capy would have to determine what format the raw data being is in, and how to decode it.
+then the end user using cursepy would have to determine what format the raw data being is in, and how to decode it.
-Because capy is modular, this data can be literally anything!
+Because cursepy is modular, this data can be literally anything!
 So having a standardized way to get this data is very important.

 CIs also provide all addon info in a convent way.
 Most users do not want to manually parse request data!

-Finally, CI's convenience methods make using capy much easier.
+Finally, CI's convenience methods make using cursepy much easier.
 As stated earlier, these methods take the steps to automatically get extra info.
 This makes the end user's life much easier,